Ameya64/Ameya64/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/iameya/

-- ⚡ Quote: You have time, only that which you are willing to act in...
+- ⚡ Quote: You have time, only which you are willing to act in...

 ### P.S.
 Not all my projects are public.
 Reach out to me for more :)